dfinity/portal/docs/references/cli-reference/dfx-identity.md

 # dfx identity

-Use the `dfx identity` command with subcommands and flags to manage the identities used to execute commands and communicate with theicor the local canister execution environment.
+Use the `dfx identity` command with subcommands and flags to manage the identities used to execute commands and communicate with the IC or the local canister execution environment.
 Creating multiple user identities enables you to test user-based access controls.

 The basic syntax for running `dfx identity` commands is: